About the Portfolio Analyzer

 You can create additional portfolios as shown at the top of this article.

 We invite your feedback.
-Please let us know how well the portfolio tool addresses your needs, and please offer suggestions for updates and improvements.
+Please let us know how well the Portfolio Analyzer addresses your needs, and please offer suggestions for updates and improvements.
 What additional information, if any, would you like to see in the reports?
-What additional questions, if any, would you like the tool to help answer for you now that portfolios can be entered and stored?
+What additional questions, if any, would you like the analyzer to help answer for you now that portfolios can be entered and stored?
 Any and all of your comments are important to us.

 Please contact us at firstname.lastname@example.org with any bug reports, questions, comments or suggestions.